GeorgeLychock/MS3-Project---SpiceRubCentral/README.md

 >
 > ### Notes
 >
 >-   The primary focus of this project is to display Python and database skills learned in the Python Essentials Module of the Salem State University / Code Institute Full Stack Software Developer Certificate Program.

+<a name="BUGS"></a>
+## Bugs / Fixes
+### Known Bugs
+#### OPEN
+-   Logo animation bumps banner and header containers to the right while in motion on desktop

+#### FIXED
+-   Library Buttons:
+    -   A black box appears ....
+        -   FIX: